-Thank you for the interest shown in our publication.
+Thank you for your interest in our publication.

-Review of Financial Studies appreciates your contribution under the form of articles, brief communications, case studies, book reviews or in any other form that can make a valuable contribution to the dynamics of the financial services industry, business sector, and finally for the whole society.
+The Journal of Financial Studies appreciates your contribution in the form of articles, short papers, case studies, book reviews as well as any other form that can make a valuable contribution to the dynamics of the financial services sector, business and finally, for society as a whole.

-The review process is based on double blind peer review.
-Members of the editorial committee will make an initial assessment by nominate the referees with the appropriate expertise for a thorough analysis of the paper.
-The review will be made simultaneously by two members of the Scientific Council.
-In case of ballotage, the article is reviewed by a third party.
+The reviewing process is based on the principle of double blind peer review, the members of the editorial board shall perform an initial assessment designating the reviewers with the appropriate expertise for a thorough analysis of the paper.
+The reviewing shall be performed, simultaneously, by two members of the Scientific Council.
+In case of a tie, the article is reviewed by a third party.

-The referees are chosen in such a way that their specialization corresponds to the topics of the submitted papers.
-(Only the editor-in-chief is in charge of the peer review procedure to ensure confidentiality).
+The reviewers are chosen so that their specialization corresponds to the themes of the submitted papers.
+(Only the editor-in-chief handles the peer review procedure to ensure confidentiality).

-The referees evaluate the papers on the basis of the following criteria:
+The reviewers will evaluate the papers based on the following criteria:

 - The results of the research are clearly presented and support the conclusions formulated by the authors at the end of the paper;